PrestaShop/prestashop.github.io/content/news/posts/2024/puik-the-new-ui-kit-from-prestashop.md

 date: 2024-12-18
 authors: [ mattgoud ]
 icon: icon-leaf
-tags: [news, event, puik, design, ui, ux]
+tags: [psdevcon, news, event, puik, design, ui, ux]
 ---

 During the second PrestaShop Developer Conference on November 6, 2024, I was able to introduce PUIK (PrestaShop UI Kit) to participants.
 This blog post provides a written summary of the presentation.
 During the talk, the audience gained a clearer understanding of PrestaShop's UI Kit, based on the new PrestaShop Design System.